ionoid/docs.ionoid.io/docs/debug/debug-devices.md

 ## Troubleshooting IoT Device

-Information about Device services and Apps can be found using the `systemctl` utility.
+Assuming you succefully `ssh-ed` into your device, nformation about services and Apps can be found using the `systemctl` utility.

 * To get the overall status of the Device: